claudijo/bits-n-pieces/README.md

 Note that you must be on the `master` branch to publish and `lerna` will let you know if you try to publish on another branch.

-### Prerequisites

-Before publishing to npm, you need to have a npm user account, be a team member of the @claudijo npm organization and have your npm user added locally `npm adduser --scope=@claudijo`.

 ## If packages require polyfills